top of page

 STRENGTH & NICOTINE CONTENT

 We used to write the nicotine content of the snus as a percentage on the back of our cans.
 However, a change in the law requires that we and all other snus manufacturers remove this labelling.
-For those of you that want to know more about how much nicotine our products contain, you’ll find all relevant information here on our website.

 The nicotine content in the snus is not the same as the perceived strength for the user.
 Instead, the perceived strength is due to how much nicotine that is released from the snus during usage, which is affected by several factors.
 It is the perceived strength that determines which strength level we put on the can – not only the nicotine content.